SimonVareille/AccordionMIDI-Controller/docs/midi protocol.md

 With `XX` to be replaced by the bytes presented in the *format* part.

+### Preparing a SysEx

+When sending a SysEx message, the controller must send a `0x0F` SysEx.
+It must then wait for the `0x0F` confirmation SysEx before sending the main message.

 ### Fetching the list of keyboard

 The format to ask for the list of known keyboard is: